 Drop melatonin from 10mg to 0.3–0.5mg immediately

 10mg is 20–33× the effective clinical dose.
-At this level, melatonin stops acting as a sleep signal and starts disrupting your natural circadian rhythm.
-Next-morning grogginess, receptor desensitisation, and rebound insomnia are all well-documented at doses above 1mg.
-The supplement industry sells 5mg and 10mg because it sounds more potent.
-The research consistently shows less is more — and 0.3mg outperforms 10mg in most RCTs.
+At this level, melatonin disrupts your circadian rhythm rather than serving as a sleep signal.
+Next-morning grogginess, receptor desensitisation, and rebound insomnia all show up in the literature above 1mg.
+Brands sell 5mg and 10mg because the bigger number sounds more potent.
+The research keeps showing the opposite: 0.3mg outperforms 10mg in most RCTs.

 Likely contributing to poor sleep quality and daytime fatigue even when sleep duration looks adequate on paper.